Loading...

 Introduction

+Photographs are an essential part of Active Clinical Referral Triage (ACRT) and enables the priority of patients to be upgraded or downgraded.
 Photo triage enables more patients to be streamlined directly to treatment or biopsy without the need for a face-to-face review of the lesion in a clinic and allows more patients to be safely discharged from Secondary Care with advice or reassurance.
-This is essential to manage the volume of Urgent Suspicious of Cancer (USOC).
-Photos are also helpful for inflammatory or other skin conditions but are less essential.
+This is important in managing the volume of Urgent Suspicious of Cancer (USOC) referrals.

 Methods